-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (Arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
-Part One of KCSiE 2023 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
+Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
+The school's Child Protection Policy (Arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
+2. Part One of KCSiE 2023 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
 3. Annex B (Specific Safeguarding issues) KCSiE 2023 Click or tap to enter a date.
-Having read the above guidance, I understand my role and responsibilities to comply with these I agree or

-I do not agree and require further support from DSL I am aware of who my school's DSL and Deputy(s) for safeguarding are If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I have the means to report this and/or discuss any concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available at: Staffroom or the staff handbook or school server
+4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
+I am aware of who my school's DSL and Deputy(s) for safeguarding are 6.
+If I need support or I am worried about the wellbeing and safety of a child( ren) or suspect they are being harmed, I have the means to report this and/or discuss any concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL 7.
+I know that further guidance, together with copies of the policies mentioned above, are available at: Website Teacher Drive Staff Policy Folder